Termplexed/vfix/README.md

 Have a solution using `head` at least on OS with this program.
 Patch later.

 - [ ] Add option to use shell command to read script files.
+Each time we read a file, even though it is with `readfile()`, the file is pushed to the hidden buflist.
+This can be a bit noisy.
 - [ ] Consider jumping to end of error list instead of reversing.
 - [ ] Sorting is a mess when one have mixed messages: One can typically have an error reference in `:messages` followed by one *or more*  error messages.
 This script is greedy when reading errors after an error with reported location - resulting in a skewed reporting when it comes to *called by* references.
-So - work on this.
+So - w ork on this.
 - [ ] Better autocommand handling.
+- [ ] More specific about that -^ point so it is actually possible to check off.
+:sweat_smile:
 - [ ] It is possible to cache references to *all* objects and functions each time a script is sourced by looping `s:`, `g:` etc. Could have it as an option, but likely best suited as an addon.
 Is a bit complex and usually not worth it.